Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: Introduction

-To state the main result precisely, let $g_{\mu\nu}$ denote a spherically symmetric spacetime metric in SSC, that is, the metric takes the form \beq ds^2=g_{\mu\nu}dx^{\mu}dx^{\nu}=-A(t,r)dt^2+B(t,r)dr^2+r^2d\Omega^2, \eeq where $d\Omega^2=d\vartheta^2 + \sin^2(\vartheta) d\varphi^2$ is the line element on the unit $2$-sphere, c.f. \cite{Weinberg}.
+To state our main result precisely, let $g_{\mu\nu}$ denote a spherically symmetric spacetime metric in Standard Schwarzschild Coordinates (SSC), that is, the metric takes the form \beq ds^2=g_{\mu\nu}dx^{\mu}dx^{\nu}=-A(t,r)dt^2+B(t,r)dr^2+r^2d\Omega^2, \eeq where $d\Omega^2=d\vartheta^2 + \sin^2(\vartheta) d\varphi^2$ is the line element on the unit $2$-sphere, c.f. \cite{Weinberg}.
 In Section \ref{sec: point regular interaction}, we make precise the definition of a point of regular shock wave interaction in SSC between shocks from different families.
 Essentially, this is a point in $(t,r)$-space where two distinct shock waves enter and leave a point $p$, such that the metric is Lipschitz continuous across the shocks and smooth away from the shocks, the RH jump conditions hold across each shock curve continuously up to the point of interaction $p$, derivatives are continuous up to the shock boundaries, and the SSC Einstein equations hold weakly in a neighborhood of $p$ and strongly away from the shocks.
+This is the main result:

 \begin{Thm} Suppose that $p$ is a point of regular shock wave interaction in SSC between shocks from different families, in the sense that condition (i) - (iv) of Definition \ref{shockinteract} hold, for the SSC metric $g_{\mu\nu}$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item There exists a $\oneone$ coordinate transformation $x^\alpha\circ(x^\mu)^{-1}$ in the $(t,r)$-plane, with Jacobian $J^\mu_\alpha$, defined in a neighborhood $\mathcal{N}$ of $p$, such that the metric components $g_{\alpha\beta} = J^\mu_\alpha J^\nu_\beta g_{\mu\nu}$ are $\oneone$ functions of the coordinates $x^{\alpha}$. \item The Rankine Hugoniot conditions, \eqref{RHwithN1} - \eqref{RHwithN2}, hold across each shock curve in the sense of (v) of Definition \ref{shockinteract}. \end{enumerate} Furthermore, the above equivalence also holds for the full atlas of $C^{1,1}$ coordinate transformations, not restricted to the $(t,r)$-plane. \end{Thm}